Yemaye/effectivepopulation/README.md

 ## COVID-19 outbreaks in China - 'Chinese Cities Data'

 This folder contains data and analysis results on outbreaks of COVID-19 in 53 cities in China.
-Dta was obtained from Harvard Dataverse; we thank the owners of this data for making it publicly available,
+Data was obtained from Harvard Dataverse; we thank the owners of this data for making it publicly available,

 **Harvard Dataverse: China Data Lab, 2020, "China COVID-19 Daily Cases with Basemap", https://doi.org/10.7910/DVN/MR5IJN, Harvard Dataverse, V38, UNF:6:BmhcC5NqO9pMzMyBUcfmtQ== [fileUNF]**.